Arbel: State of Israel

-By 1948, the land belonged to the Arab village of Hittin, which was depopulated in the 1948 Arab–Israeli War.
+On May 14, 1948, Israel declared its independence and issued a call for peace to its Arab neighbors, stating: “We extend our hand to all neighboring states and their peoples in an offer of peace and good neighbourliness, and appeal to them to establish bonds of cooperation and mutual help with the sovereign Jewish people settled in its own land.”

+The next day, on May 15, 1948, a coalition of five Arab states—Egypt, Jordan, Syria, Lebanon, and Iraq—invaded the new state.
+Israel ultimately repelled the invading armies and secured its independence.
+During the course of the war, Israel gained control of the Galilee region, including the area where, in 1949, the community of Arbel was established.
 Arbel was established in 1949 by demobilized soldiers.
 Initially a moshav shitufi (a more socialist-type moshav, closer to the kibbutz model), Arbel became a moshav ovdim in 1959.

 Ancient synagogue

 Arbel is notable for the ruins of an ancient Jewish synagogue, which stands amid the remnants of an ancient Jewish village on the western edge of the moshav.
-Archaeologists concluded that it was built in the fourth century CE, shows at least two construction phases, being rebuilt in the sixth century, and was probably used continuously until the eighth century, when a conflagration finally destroyed it—probably connected to the catastrophic 749 earthquake.
+Archaeologists concluded that it was constructed in the fourth century CE in the form of a U-shaped basilica covering 20.3 by 18.5 m.
+The synagogue shows signs that it went through at least two construction phases, having being rebuilt in the sixth century CE with a Torah ark on the south side in the direction of prayer, facing towards Jerusalem.
+It was probably used continuously until the eighth century, when a conflagration finally destroyed it—probably connected to the catastrophic 749 earthquake.
 The door of the synagogue, still standing, was carved from a massive natural outcropping of limestone, and the synagogue itself situated so as to make use of the stone as a handsome door.
 It is carved with decorative floral motifs and medallions.
 A carved groove for a mezuzah can be seen.
 Three sides of the building had carved stone benches.
 The two-storey building had three rows of columns with Corinthian capitals on the first floor and Ionic capitals on the second.